-The archaeological designation of the Wailua Complex of Heiau National Historic Landmark (1988) consists of five discontinuous properties: Site -104, Malae Heiau; Site -105, Hikinaakala Heiau (and petroglyphs); Site -106, Holoholoku (Kalaeokamanu) Heiau and Pohaku Hoʻohanau, Site -107, Poliʻahu Heiau; and Site -335, the Wailua Bellstone(s).
+The archaeological designation of the Wailua Complex of Heiau National Historic Landmark (1988) consists of five discontinuous properties: Site -104, Malae Heiau; Site -105, Hikinaakala Heiau (and petroglyphs); Site -106, Holoholoku (Kalaeokamanu) Heiau and Pohaku Ho'ohanau, Site -107, Poli'ahu Heiau; and Site -335, the Wailua Bellstone(s).
 The arbitrary designation of these properties for the National Register/National Historic Landmark listing is five circles each centered in the middle of each of the sites but only slightly greater than the radius of the sites themselves.
 The Wailua petroglyph site can also be considered a contributing element of the Wailua Complex of Heiau.
-However, moʻolelo mention the sacredness and connection of areas not included under this designation.
+However, mo'olelo mention the sacredness and connection of areas not included under this designation.

-The project's Archaeological Inventory Survey, conducted by SCS, included a full pedestrian survey of the property, with backhoe excavated subsurface testing, mapping of test units with reference to existing surface features, site analysis, interpretation and reporting.
-The draft report identified three sites: Plantation era agricultural water diversion (ditches, culverts, and a haul road), a scatter of prehistoric stone artifacts covering approximately three acres northwest of Malae Heiau, and a possible traditional Hawaiian terrace located along the southern edge of the project area (SCS, 2007b).
+The Wailua subdivision Archaeological Inventory Survey, conducted by SCS in 2007, included a full pedestrian survey of the property, with backhoe excavated subsurface testing, mapping of test units with reference to existing surface features, site analysis, interpretation and reporting.
+The draft report identified three sites: Plantation era agricultural water diversion (ditches, culverts, and a haul road), a scatter of prehistoric stone artifacts covering approximately three acres northwest of Malae Heiau, and a possible traditional Hawaiian terrace located north of the Wailua Well no. 1 project site.
 None of these sites appear to warrant preservation and all appear to be significant under Criterion D (of The National Register of Historic Places (Title 36, part 60 of the Code of Federal Regulations (CFR)).
+No construction activity is proposed in or near the sites identified in the 2007 draft AIS report.